 - High Achievement

-This scholarship is awarded to exceptional transfer students who are accepted for a summer or fall semester by Undergraduate Admissions.
+This scholarship is awarded to exceptional transfer students who are accepted for the fall semester by Undergraduate Admissions.
 If you are a recipient of any of the scholarships in this program, you are responsible for making note of the following.

 Students must enroll full-time (a minimum of 12 UCF credit hours) each fall and spring term.
 Dual or transient hours taken at another institution will not be considered in the hours calculated for full-time enrollment for the purpose of this scholarship.
 The only exception to the full-time enrollment requirement is granted to students during their graduating semester.